szczyglis-dev/py-gpt/README.md

 - `Enable: "web_index" command` *cmd_web_index*

-If enabled, model will be able to index (on the fly) web pages using Llama-index
+If enabled, model will be able to index (on the fly) web pages using Llama-index (persistent index)

-- `Enable: Directly query web content with Llama-index` *cmd_web_index_query*
+- `Enable: "web_index_query" command - quick query the web content with Llama-index` *cmd_web_index_query*

-If enabled, model will be able to index and query web content using Llama-index
+If enabled, model will be able to index and query web content using Llama-index (temporary index, on the fly)

 - `Auto-index all used URLs using Llama-index` *auto_index*

-If enabled, every URL used by the model will be automatically indexed using Llama-index
+If enabled, every URL used by the model will be automatically indexed using Llama-index (persistent index)

 - `Index to use` *idx*

-ID of index to use for web page indexing
+ID of index to use for web page indexing (persistent index)

 - `Model used for web page summarize` *summary_model*